Medical/Disability Dietary Needs

 Brandeis undergraduates live in residential halls that reinforce class year identity and community.
 Students who have housing requests based on medical, psychological or disability needs are invited to communicate their needs, and will either receive a specific room assignment or be provided with guidance for how to select housing that will meet their needs.
 Because students move through different building configurations throughout their four years, need-based housing must be requested and approved each year.

-Students who wish to receive housing need to indicate in MyHousing their intention to participate in campus housing byFeb.
-15, even if they plan to make a Medical/Disability Need-Based Housing Request.
-(More information about general campus housing can be found at www.brandeis.edu/dcl.)
+Students who wish to receive housing must indicate in MyHousing their intention to participate in campus housing.
+Deadlines and more information about general campus housing can be found at www.brandeis.edu/dcl.

-Please note that requests and documentation that are submitted after the above dates will receive consideration.
-Necessarily, though, the process will be delayed and options for housing assignments are more constrained.
+Requests and documentation that are submitted after the deadlines still receive consideration; however, the process will be delayed and options for housing assignments may be more constrained.

 Documenting a Request

-Students who have submitted Requests should talk with staff in Disabilities Services and/or in the Department of Community Living to receive guidence regarding their request.
+We encourage students to talk with staff in the Department of Community Living to receive guidance regarding their request.

 Direct documentation of a psychological, attention deficit or learning disability to:

 MS 061 Brandeis University